-In 2017, CARES made a strategic move to University of Missouri Extension and Engagement.
+In 2017, CARES made a strategic move to University of Missouri Extension.
 This move enables our center to align its data, technologies, and tools with extension field faculty across the US to support people, places, and processes.
-Also, as part of this alignment effort, our center is evolving the national Engagement Network, an open data platform that includes robust mapping and reporting systems for organizations addressing community, regional, and national issues..
+You can learn more about CARES on careshq.org and try our robust mapping tools, create your own Assessment, and explore our products to address community, regional, and national issues.

 The CARES main office is located in room 212 Whitten Hall, 506 Hitt Street on the University of Missouri campus.
 See the map.